 Patients may be required to use a pulse oximeter in the home setting.
 Patient education and appropriate follow-up are required.

-Consult local guidance for specific travel restriction recommendations in your country:
+Travel restrictions vary across countries.
+Consult local guidance for specific recommendations in your country:

 Pets and animals